-You absolutely cannot forget the posterior chain’s contribution to total core development.
-You would be missing a huge part of what 360 degree core development truly is for athletes.
+You absolutely cannot forget the posterior chain’s contribution to total core development and balance.
+You would be missing a huge part of what 360-degree core development truly is for athletes.

-Posterior chain development in hockey players leads to greater shot power, greater strength and stability on the ice so you don’t get knocked off the puck and faster skating.
+Posterior chain development in hockey players leads to greater shot power, greater strength, stronger stability on the ice so you don’t get knocked off the puck, and faster skating.

 Some of my favorite posterior chain building exercises include:

 • Row variations

 Now that we have a more thorough working understanding of the movement and musculature involved in the core, we can talk a little more clearly about how the core works to meaningfully increase performance out on the ice.

 Functionally speaking, the core works to create stability across the torso, protect the spine, and potentiate force production out the extremities.